The energy associated with a building’s construction and operation comprises two components:

 Reduce the embodied carbon of materials

 Use resources efficiently over their design life

-The Institution’s A Short Guide to Embodied Carbon in Building Structures provides further guidance concerning reducing the carbon footprint of structures, focusing mainly on embodied energy and carbon associated directly with the structure.
+The Institution’s How to calculate embodied carbon guide provides further guidance concerning reducing the carbon footprint of structures, focusing mainly on embodied energy and carbon associated directly with the structure.

 Institution papers and publications